Deep Dive into the Uses of Shatavari

 • Aids Male sexual health: In men, Shatavari increases testosterone levels, helps to increase sperm generation and reduces the inflammation in the reproductive system.

-Shatavari and Female Reproductive System
+Shatavari Uses for Female Reproductive System

 • It increases the female libido.